 Ease of use is one of the stand-out features of CyberGhost.
 Unlike some of its rivals, which cater to tech-savvy power users, CyberGhost is an accessible service that can be used by anyone regardless of their experience level.

-To get started using CyberGhost 7 (the latest firmware version), you can refer to this handy user guide which covers the entire installation and setup process from end-to-end.
+To get started using CyberGhost, you can refer to this handy user guide which covers the entire installation and setup process from end-to-end.
 Overall, the setup process for CyberGhost takes no more than 10 to 15 minutes after purchase, mostly through following a series of on-screen prompts.

-Once the CyberGhost app is installed to your device, navigating its user interface (UI) is simple and intuitive.
+Once the CyberGhost app is installed to your device, navigating its user interface (UI) is intuitive and straightforward.
 The first thing you’ll notice is the giant “Connect” button in the middle of the screen, which can be toggled on or off with the click of a button (or the slide of a thumb).

 For customer assistance, the app contains a built-in live chat mechanism that can handle your support queries 24 hours a day, usually in less than 20 minutes.